MeG0302/GenSyn-VPS-/UPDATE.md

 ![Screenshot 2025-05-05 171422](https://github.com/user-attachments/assets/eefe6b7f-3990-49b1-b25d-e0a968653c9f)

+- LOG IN with the same email (for the same swarm.pem)

 press "N" when it ask you ```Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N]``` here Write `N`